Updated November 28th 2020:

-Come prepared to take the lead on preparing food and making meals.
+Come prepared to take the lead on preparing food and making meals sometimes.
 We have lots of recipe books for those who need to broaden their repertoire of dishes.

 We eat vegan food.
-We don't mind if people want to buy their own milk, eggs or cheese and eat that, but they would need to do that and to also buy any additional food they want such as chocolate, snacks and so on at their own expense.
+You will be able to come with me to the shops to buy any additional food you want such as chocolate, snacks and so on at your own expense.
 We enjoy wine and beer and we can get drinks for helpers when we go shopping for which they would need to pay for themselves.
 A glass or two of wine or a couple of beers is our limit.
 We do not allow excessive drinking and we have a strict no-smokers and no drugs policy.

 What we tend to do is to involve helpers in food shopping so they can influence the choices of meals.

 For breakfast you can choose from home made bread, bagels, cereal / muesli and fruit.
 Lunch tends to be things like soup and bread, salad and vegan sausage wraps, beans on toast.
 Evening meals tend to be pasta, rice, curries, vegetable stir fry, that kind of thing.
 We use wine in our cooking a fair amount, and we also like a lot of garlic but the food is not too spicy.
 If you are willing to try new foods and recipes you will like it here.
 Provided you eat more or less anything plant based, you will enjoy the food.
 If you are gluten-intolerant, on a low-carb diet, or dislike or are allergic to several different foods, we are not for you.
 We try to eat organic produce but we prioritise local over organic.

-We do not have a TV and since the purpose of workaway is cultural exchange then we'd like to encourage people to come who are likely to want to join in with social activities.
-We like to play Scrabble, join in village social events, go to the cinema or theatre when they are open, and to sit and talk in the evenings.
-If you are more likely to be found behind a laptop screen, or to be on your phone on social media we are probably not for you.
+We do not have a TV and since the purpose of workaway is cultural exchange then we prefer volunteers who want to join in with social activities.
+We like to play Scrabble, dice games, join in village social events, go to the cinema or theatre when they are open, and to sit and talk in the evenings.
+If you are more likely to be found behind a laptop screen, or to be on your phone on social media we are not for you.